SaschaLucius/interactive-scrum-guide/docs/Kanban_Guide_2020.md

 # Endnote

-Kanban's[KanbanFramework] practices and measures are immutable.
+Kanban's[KanbanFramework] practices and measures are immutable[NoChangesAreAllowed].
 Although implementing only parts of Kanban[KanbanFramework] is possible, the result is not Kanban[KanbanFramework].
 One can and likely should add other principles, methodologies, and techniques to the Kanban system[KanbanSystem], but the minimum set of practices, measures, and the spirit of optimizing value[Value] must be preserved.